imlinhanchao/vsc-markdown-image/README.md

 ## Release Notes

+### 1.1.42
+- Fixed the issue where the `path` variable is not in Unix format when running at Microsoft Windows.

 ### 1.1.41
 - Added a new setting item `markdown-image.s3.config` to config s3 client.
 - Fixed the s3 cdn url generate wrong.